AKlaessen/Getting-and-Cleaning-Data-Course-Project/README.md

 - Extract the measurements concerning mean and standard deviation values
 - Convert tidy dataset to a txt file

-The resulting dataset tidy.txt contains 66 columns of averaged information (per subject and activity) corresponding to the Mean and std of different meassurements for a total of 180 observations (30 subjects x 6 activities).
-These observations include meassurements in Time and Frequency of magnitude (Mag) and components in X,Y and Z direction for the linear acceleration (Acc), angular acceleration (Gyro), linear jerk (AccJerk) and angular jerk (GyroJerk) for both Body and Gravity components.
-Columns 1 and 2 correspond to the Subject and Activity.
+The resulting dataset tidyDataset.txt contains 66 columns of averaged information (per subject and activity) corresponding to the mean value and standard deviation of different meassurements for a total of 180 observations (30 subjects with 6 activities).

 ## The project includes the following files
 - "README.md"
 - "Codebook.md": List of all features
 - "main.R": Main R script performing the tidy operations
-- "tidy.txt": Tidy dataset
+- "tidyDataset.txt": Tidy dataset